svoisen/sean.voisen.org/_posts/2024-11-03-read-at-whim.md

 ---
 title: Reading at Whim
 description: Choosing what to read isn't always easy.
-Alan Jacobs recommends indulging your Whim.
+Alan Jacobs recommends reading for pleasure and indulging your Whim.
 category: marginalia
 cover: pleasures_reading_age_distraction
 cover_alt: Cover image for The Pleasures of Reading in an Age of Distraction.